 After a stand is established, pruning of old leaves and continued attention to reducing weeds is needed.
 Water suckers need to be eliminated as well and only on maiden suckers should be allowed to grow along with the mother plant.
 This sucker should originate closest to the stem of the mother plant to provide a vigorous succession plant once the fruit is harvested.
 There is only one crop per plant, so succession plants are essential for continuous production.

 As the plantain tree matures, a shoot originates from the growing tip of the plant.
-It terminates in a what looks like a large purple bud.
+It terminates in what looks like a large purple bud.
 This bud hangs down due to its weight.
-An early opening but is seen in the first photograph of this article.
+An early opening is seen in the first photograph of this article.
 The purple bracts on the outside of the bud open and the flowers appear.
-The bracts opens in stages to produce the first layer and then several other layers of male and female flowers, as you can see illustrated in the photo on the right.
+The bracts open in stages to produce the first layer and then several other layers of male and female flowers, as you can see illustrated in the photo above.
 The female flowers are borne below the male flowers in each layer.
 Each layer of the resulting fruit is called a hand and each fruit is a finger.
 After the fruit matures, the male and the female flower structures dry and fall to the ground.

-The flowers actually serve no useful function in the making plantain and banana fruit.
+The flowers actually serve no useful function in the making of plantain and banana fruit.
 The fruit self-pollinate through a process known as parthenogenesis.
 Plantain and banana trees that are in cultivation are hybrids known as polyploids.
 They don't produce seeds because of the same mechanism that occurs in seedless watermelons.
 So if you were to take off the flowers, you would still get fruit.
 In fact, some cultures eat the flower parts and later they enjoy the fruits.

 More on Eating the Plantain Tree Fruit

-Sliced green plantains, about an inch in length also are fried, smashed and refried.
+Sliced green plantains, about an inch in length. also are fried, smashed and refried.
 These are called patacones (pat ah conies) and they are usually served with a black bean dip.
 This is a perfect complement of carbohydrates and protein.

-Cuadrato, the short and stubby plantain (called guineo in parts of Costa Rica) that tastes like a potato, can be boiled and served with a polenta-chicken soup called arroz de maize (rice of corn) whose recipe I will share on a future hub, because it is really an outstanding soup.
+Cuadrato, the short and stubby plantain (called guineo in parts of Costa Rica) that tastes like a potato, can be boiled and served with a polenta-chicken soup called arroz de maize (rice of corn), whose recipe I will share on a future article, because it is really an outstanding soup.
 This complex soup comes from the region where I live, Guanacaste.
 You can also slice cuadrato plantain lengthwise and fry it, as you can with green and mature plantains.
 These are a good replacement for French fries when you don't have any potatoes on hand.